visionbike/visionbike-Hugo/content/posts/setting-up-personal-blog-with-hugo-and-gh-pages/index.md

 ```
 {{% /admonition %}}

 You need to add content to the Markdown file and update the metadata header.
-In the metadata header, you will find information such as the post's title (`title`), publishing date (`date`), and draft status (`draft`).
-Change the value of the `draft` field from `true` to `false` to indicate that the post is ready to be published on your blog site.
+In the metadata header, you will find information such as the post's title, publishing date and draft status.
+Change the value of the **draft** field from `true` to `false` to indicate that the post is ready to be published on your blog site.
 Your can also add other features supported by the installed theme for your post, i.e., comments, share buttons, navigation, etc.

 The, you add the desired content to the body of the post.
-For instance, I added the line "This is my first post!
-Hello world!" at the bottom of the file.
+For instance, I added the line **"This is my first post!
+Hello world!"** at the bottom of the file.
 Feel free to customize the content to reflect your own thoughts and ideas in Markdown syntax.

 After modifying the first blog post, you can use `git commit` to commit and push the changes from your local repository to GitHub.